alstonliu730/Digital-Signal-Processing/Fundamental Stats/README.md

 A **measured value** is the value obtained by the signal and you would want the measured value to be as close to the true value.
 The *precision* and *accuracy* is based on the errors between these two values.
 As an example, let's say we send a sonic wave into the ocean.
 Sound waves mostly travel at a constant speed in the water which makes surveying easier using the elapsed time it takes for the signal to return.
 However, there can be noise from different sources: random noise, waves on ocean surface or animals swimming.

 We can investigate these measurements by taking readings that are *exactly* 1000 meters deep and set that as our *true value*. we can plot these values on a histogram.
 First the mean may be shifted from the true value.
 This shift is called **accuracy** of the measurement.
-In
+In individual measurements may not agree well with each other like the width of the distribution.
+This would be the **precision** of the measurement and it's expressed by quoting the standard deviation, the signal-to-noise ratio or the CV.

+**Random errors** are errors that change each time the measurement is repeated and the precision is a measure of random noise.

+**Systematic errors** are errors that become repeated when repeating experiments.
+Accuracy is usually dependent on how you *calibrate* the system.